Home

 We can also work with our local Councils, bushcare and landcare groups to conserve our bushland and habitat areas, extend our bushland edges (specifically for habitat) and plant habitat havens (protective bushy islands) to enhance or create native corridors.

 If you are in a bushcare or landcare group or a street habitat / community garden group please think about how to connect your patch to the nearest bushland area to extend or create a habitat corridor.
 Let us know what you are doing and we will help to promote your project.
 Wouldn't it be fantastic if we as volunteers could help connect habitat all the way across our city, town or region.
-If climate change is a reality and as our population increases these connections will be vital.
+As our population increases these connections will be vital.

 The Habitat Network is a Restoring Natural Capital project being run by International Environmental Weed Foundation (IEWF).
 IEWF is a not-for-profit organisation run entirely by volunteers.
 Visit our websites: